Optimized Embedded Content in News Article Pages

 Market Research Results

-I conducted thorough research to examine how other local news platforms integrate content into their article page.
+I conducted thorough research to examine how other local news platforms embed content into their article page.
 This research allowed me to synthesize valuable data and insights, that helped me explore opportunities to increase user engagement and satisfaction.

 Gaining insights into user behavior from our interviews